manheim/vault-redirector-twisted/README.rst

 ++++++++++++

-Vault-redirector will respond to a request path of /vault-redirector-health with a HTTP 200 and a JSON body something like the following; this can be used for load balancer health checks.
+Vault-redirector will respond to a request path of /vault-redirector-health with a JSON body something like the following; this can be used for load balancer health checks.
+If the active vault instance is known, the HTTP status code will be 200.
+Otherwise (i.e. if there is no active vault node or if Consul is unreachable) it will be a 503.

 .. code-block:: json